Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 sudo apt install -y python3-venv
 ```

-Initialize your amdgpu-util-env if it is your first time to use it.
+Initialize your amdgpu-utils-env if it is your first time to use it.
 From the project directory, execute:
 ```
-python3 -m venv amdgpu-util-env source amdgpu-util-env/bin/activate
+python3 -m venv amdgpu-utils-env source amdgpu-utils-env/bin/activate
 pip install --no-cache-dir -r requirements-venv.txt
 ```
 Use the deactivate command to leave the venv.